ercanezin/ercanezin-hru-ceng-2425-fall-veng1/README.md

-This repository contains presentation metarial of Statistic Course at Harran University.
+This repository contains the presentation material of the Vocational English I Course at Harran University.
 More Info  @  https://web.harran.edu.tr/bilgisayar/en/

-The repository is maintained by Ercan Ezin.
+Ercan Ezin maintains the repository.

 <hr>
 <p align="center">